About This Site

 This website is the Australian Government’s Modern Slavery Statements Register.
 It is administered by the Attorney-General’s Department (AGD) and houses modern slavery statements provided by entities reporting under the Commonwealth Modern Slavery Act 2018 (the Act).

 This page provides information about modern slavery and the Act.
 You can access further information and detailed guidance material using the ‘Resources’ button at the top of the screen.
-You can also contact the AGD using the ‘Help and Feedback’ button at the top of the screen.
+You can also contact the AGD using the ‘Contact Us’ button at the top of the screen.

 Modern slavery describes situations where offenders use coercion, threats or deception to exploit victims and undermine their freedom.